What content is appropriate for this site?

 Probably not!
 Please check the post or page for contact information and contact the person or organization in charge of that opportunity.
 The Center will respond to all emails, but it usually will be most efficient to directly contact the people responsible for non-Center activities and opportunities.

 How do I find content that interests me?

-The navigation bar at the top of every pate or post organizes the pages – be sure to check if a label works as a pull-down menu.
-“Categories” and “tags” show up in the word cloud at the bottom left of every post, and are designed to help classify content of the posts.
+The menu at the top of every page or post organizes the main pages.
+“Categories” show up in the word cloud at the bottom left of every post, and are designed to help visitors classify content of the posts.
 However, these only apply to posts, not pages or comments.
-It is also possible to “search” for a particular word or phrase.
-Posts and pages are equally searchable (see box at top right of any page or post).
+Banners are just being added to posts to help clarify content, since the word cloud may seem pretty far away, and not be noticed by everyone.
+“Tags” show up on the left side of every post, and are designed to help visitors locate content on similar topics.
+It is also possible to “search” for a particular word or phrase using the box at the top right.
+Posts and pages are equally searchable, and so will show up if you do a search.
 Comments are NOT searchable, however, so it is important to put them on the most relevant page so others can easily find them!
-The main page for grants is intended to help readers locate funding when the Center itself has none to distribute.

 Someone I want to contact has a researcher profile on this site.
 Why is there no email listed?

-If you send an email to the Center, we will pass it on to anyone profiled on the site, but we typically do not give out emails.
-However, many faculty members have university pages, and emails are often publicly listed there.
+If you email the Center, we will pass your message on to anyone profiled on the site, but we typically do not give out emails.
+And we rarely post emails since that can result in lots of spam.
+As a general hint: many faculty members have university pages, and emails are often publicly listed there.

 What happened before I got here?

-Newcomers to a blog can catch up by checking the archived posts, under blog in the top menu.
-However, pages and comments are not archived, meaning changes do not show up in this list.
-All the pages are accessible from the top menu bar.
+Newcomers to a blog can catch up by checking the archived posts, which are organized chronologically rather than by content.
+However, only posts are archived – pages and comments are not, meaning that changes do not show up in this list.